CollinsGichuki/Background-Work/README.md

 ### Libraries

-Libraries used in the app are:
+[JetPack Libraries](https://developer.android.com/jetpack) used in the app are:

 - [WorkManager API](https://developer.android.com/jetpack/androidx/releases/work) - schedules deferrable, asynchronous tasks that must be run reliably.
 - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores and manages UI related data in a lifecycle conscious way and act as a channel between use cases and ui.